Reductionism: Ontological reductionism

-Ontological reductionism is the belief that reality is composed of a minimum number of kinds of entities or substances.
-This claim is usually metaphysical, and is most commonly a form of monism, in effect claiming that all objects, properties, and events are reducible to a single substance.
-(A dualist who is an ontological reductionist would believe that everything is reducible to two substances—as one possible example, a dualist might claim that reality is composed of "matter" and "spirit".)

 Richard Jones divides ontological reductionism into two: the reductionism of substances (e.g., the reduction of mind to matter) and the reduction of the number of structures operating in nature (e.g., the reduction of one physical force to another).
 This permits scientists and philosophers to affirm the former while being anti-reductionists regarding the latter.

 Nancey Murphy has claimed that there are two species of ontological reductionism: one that claims that wholes are nothing more than their parts; and atomist reductionism, claiming that wholes are not "really real".
 She admits that the phrase "really real" is apparently senseless but she has tried to explicate the supposed difference between the two.

 Ontological reductionism denies the idea of ontological emergence, and claims that emergence is an epistemological phenomenon that only exists through analysis or description of a system, and does not exist fundamentally.

 In some scientific disciplines, ontological reductionism takes two forms: token-identity theory and type-identity theory.
 In this case, "token" refers to a biological process.

 Token ontological reductionism is the idea that every item that exists is a sum item.
 For perceivable items, it affirms that every perceivable item is a sum of items with a lesser degree of complexity.
 Token ontological reduction of biological things to chemical things is generally accepted.

 Type ontological reductionism is the idea that every type of item is a sum type of item, and that every perceivable type of item is a sum of types of items with a lesser degree of complexity.
 Type ontological reduction of biological things to chemical things is often rejected.

 Michael Ruse has criticized ontological reductionism as an improper argument against vitalism.

 Methodological reductionism

-Methodological reductionism is the position that the best scientific strategy is to attempt to reduce explanations to the smallest possible entities.
-In a biological context, this means attempting to explain all biological phenomena in terms of their underlying biochemical and molecular processes.
-Claim of efficacy is demonstrated that the gene—unit of classical heredity—is the deoxyribonucleic acid (DNA), a macro-molecule.
+In a biological context, methodological reductionism means attempting to explain all biological phenomena in terms of their underlying biochemical and molecular processes.